mikegcoleman/fed-summit-hol/README.md

-# DockerCon US 2017 Hands-On Labs (HOL)
+# Docker Federal Summit 2017 Hands-On Labs
 ![dcus2017](images/fedsummit.png)

-This repo contains the series of hands-on labs presented at Docker Federal Summit 2017.
+This repo contains the series of hands-on labs for Docker Federal Summit 2017.
 They are designed to help you gain experience in various Docker features, products, and solutions.
 Depending on your experience, each lab requires between 20-45 minutes to complete.
 They range in difficulty from easy to advanced.

 You should have received a piece of paper with your login details.

 ---